-Since 1999, HR&A has provided on-call affordable housing advisory services to the CDC and the County’s Housing Authority, and since 2007, to the Department of Mental Health.
+Since 1999, HR&A has provided on-call affordable housing advisory services to the CDA and the County’s Housing Authority, and since 2007, to the Department of Mental Health.

 The County of Los Angeles administers several loan programs to fund permanent supportive and other forms of affordable housing located in cities and unincorporated areas throughout the County.
 These include an annual Notice of Funding Availability (NOFA) program administered by the Community Development Authority (CDA), originally using litigation settlement funds derived from the former City of Industry redevelopment project area, and later, allocations from the County General Fund and other sources.
 The CDA requires technical assistance to review and evaluate non-profit developer loan applications for allocations of available funds.
 In 2007, the Los Angeles County Department of Mental Health was awarded an initial $116 million allocation from the Mental Health Services Act (MHSA), a voter-approved initiative charged with expanding mental health services in the state of California.
 Among its many initiatives the Act allocated funding to each county to provide pre-development, permanent financing, and capitalized operating subsidies for new, permanent supportive housing for persons with serious mental illness who are homeless or at risk of homelessness.
 But the County’s Department of Mental Health lacked expertise to design and implement the program and evaluate applications for use of its funds.